Willieku123/vsboard/README.md

 ## vsboard_webpage

 Only setup this on one server (QAQ for now)
-You may want to adjust ports in `monitor.py` if the port has been occupied.
+You may want to change the port in `monitor.py` if the port has been occupied.

 copy "vsboard_webpage.service to the file below:
 ```